Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/samples/data.exchange.explorer/README.md

 ![Intermediate](https://img.shields.io/badge/Level-Intermediate-orange.svg)

-# Description
+## Description

-This sample is extending the sample (with same name) from tutorial 1 sample pack.
-Was added the ability to get in Forge Viewer context the stats on assets and relationships related to visualized exchange, as well as download them for further client side processing.
+This sample is extending the sample (of the same name) from Tutorial #1 sample pack.
+Added the ability to get the stats on assets and relationships related to visualized exchange in Forge Viewer context, as well as download them for further client-side processing.

-The main changes were made to two files:
+Mainly these two files were changed:

-1. The [dataexchange](./routes/dataexchange.js) added several new backend routs responsible for all Data Exchange API calls;
+1. The [dataexchange](./routes/dataexchange.js) - added several new backend routes responsible for all Data Exchange API calls;
-2. The [FDX_Explorer extension](public/js/fdx_explorer.js), added a new button, panel and ability to download the results.
+2. The [FDX_Explorer extension](public/js/fdx_explorer.js) - added a new button, panel, and ability to download the results.

 ![](./img/video.gif)

-# Setup
+## Setup

-## Prerequisites
+### Prerequisites

-1. **Forge Account**: Learn how to create a Forge Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
+1. **Forge Account:** Learn how to create a Forge Account, activate subscription, and create an app in [this tutorial](http://learnforge.autodesk.io/#/account/).
-2. **Visual Code**: Visual Code (Windows or MacOS).
+2. **Visual Code:** Visual Code (Windows or MacOS).
-3. **JavaScript ES6** syntax for server-side
+3. **JavaScript ES6:** Syntax for server-side.
-4. **JavaScript** basic knowledge with **jQuery**
+4. **JavaScript:** Basic knowledge with **jQuery**.

-For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL, although is not used on 2-legged flow.
-Finally take note of the **Client ID** and **Client Secret**.
+To use this sample, you will need an Autodesk developer credentials.
+Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, and [create an app](https://developer.autodesk.com/myapps/create).
+For this new app, use **http://localhost:3000/api/forge/callback/oauth** as the Callback URL; although, it's not used on a 2-legged flow.
+Finally, take note of the **Client ID** and **Client Secret**.

-## Running locally
+### Running locally

 Install [NodeJS](https://nodejs.org), version 8 or newer.

 Clone this project or download it (this `nodejs` branch only).
 It's recommended to install [GitHub desktop](https://desktop.github.com/).
-To clone it via command line, use the following (**Terminal** on MacOSX/Linux, **Git Shell** on Windows):
+To clone it via the command line, use the following command (via **Terminal** on MacOSX/Linux, **Git Shell** on Windows):

     git clone -b nodejs https://github.com/Autodesk-Forge/learn.forge.viewhubmodels.git

-To run it, install the required packages, set the enviroment variables with your client ID & secret and finally start it.
-Via command line, navigate to the folder where this repository was cloned and use the following:
+To run it, install the required packages, set the enviroment variables with your client ID & secret, and finally, start it.
+Using the command line, navigate to the folder where this repository was cloned and run the following command:

-Mac OSX/Linux (Terminal)
+Mac OSX/Linux (Terminal):

     npm install
     export FORGE_CLIENT_ID=<<YOUR CLIENT ID FROM DEVELOPER PORTAL>>